Frequently Asked Questions

 Please note that only physicians can bill and be paid for echocardiography technical and professional fees.
 Physicians are reminded that the Schedule of Benefits for Physician Services has requirements for billing technical fees and those requirements must be met for the technical fee to be eligible for payment.

-7. Can I use my Independent Health Facility (IHF) group billing number for echocardiography services?
+6. Can I use my Independent Community Health Services Centre (ICHSC) group billing number for echocardiography services?

 No. Please note that only physicians can bill and be paid for echocardiography technical and professional fees.
-If echocardiography services are provided in the same location as an Independent Health Facility (IHF), the IHF group number is not valid for payment.
-A physician group will require a new OHIP group billing number for the purposes of billing for echocardiography if services are provided in the same location as an IHF.
+If echocardiography services are provided in the same location as an Independent Community Health Service Centre (ICHSC), the ICHSC group number is not valid for payment.
+A physician group will require a new OHIP group billing number for the purposes of billing for echocardiography if services are provided in the same location as an ICHSC.

 If your facility does not have a valid OHIP group billing number, one can be obtained here.